-- ▶ When securing the spare wheel, the inside part of the rim must point upwards.
-Tighten wing nut and secure it with splint. - > Turn the crank until the retaining rope has been totally wound up, and the spare wheel fits tightly in the holder.
+- When securing the spare wheel, the inside part of the rim must point upwards.
+Tighten wing nut and secure it with splint. - ➤ Turn the crank until the retaining rope has been totally wound up, and the spare wheel fits tightly in the holder.

-13.6.2 Spare wheel support in the rear garage
+13.6.2 Spare wheel support under the vehicle (basket)